NeoBuddy

 The MG Neonatal Unit functions as a multidisciplinary clinical and academic environment, with consultants, fellows, medical officers, registrars, rotating doctors, students, and allied colleagues contributing to patient care, training, and governance.

 The consultant team includes Shakti Pillay, Lloyd Tooke, Alan Horn, Yaseen Joolay, and Michael Harrison.
-Senior registrars and fellows include Yolanda Nkanuka, Chinelo Obiora-Izuka, Naa Djama Glover, and Bruktawit Kebede.
+Senior registrars include Yolanda Nkanuka, Chinelo Obiora-Izuka, Naa Djama Glover, Bruktawit Kebede and Yabwile Mulambia Jemu.
 Candice Nelson is a senior medical officer at MGN.

 The team includes medical officers Juhi Maharaj, Shannon Harries, and Gabriella Urdang.
 Paediatric registrars, interns, and medical students rotate through the unit.